 Jordana Price enters her fourth season as Florida State’s assistant coach in 2020.
 In her three seasons with the Seminoles, Price has helped to build up one of the most dominating and consistent group of middle blockers in the ACC.
 She has helped coach Taryn Knuth, who was named the AVCA East Region and ACC Freshman of the Year in 2017 and became an AVCA All-American Honorable Mention in 2018 after finishing the season with 188 blocks, which ranked third in the NCAA.
-In 2019, Knuth was fifth in the NCAA with 1.52 blocks per set and the Seminoles were second in the nation with 2.96 blocks per set as a team.
+In 2019, Knuth was fourth in the NCAA with 1.52 blocks per set and the Seminoles were second in the nation with 2.96 blocks per set as a team.

 Price guided Emma Clothier to an outstanding freshman campaign as well in 2019, as the Carrollton, Texas, native finished with 130 blocks and 1.24 blocks per set, which ranked eighth in the nation among all freshmen and third among those at Power 5 schools.
 Clothier recorded 11 blocks against No. 4 Pitt, which was tied for eighth in the country in a four-set match that season.